Ed. Note: Scott Wilkinson is the current co-chair of the ASCB Committee for Postdocs and Students (COMPASS).

 About the Author:

-Scott Wilkinson is the current co-chair of the ASCB Committee for Postdocs and Students (COMPASS).
-He is also a postdoctoral fellow in Adam Sowalsky's lab at the National Cancer Institute studying mechanisms of prostate cancer resistance.
+Scott Wilkinson is the current co-Chair of the ASCB Committee for Postdocs and Students (COMPASS).
+He is a postdoctoral fellow in the Sowalsky lab at the National Cancer Institute, studying the genetics underlying prostate cancer treatment response.